eunsoo-suk/Safe-Scan/README.md

 | Vision OCR | Claude Sonnet 4.6 vision capability |
 | Caching | Anthropic ephemeral prompt cache |
 | Language | Python 3.11+ |

 ---

-## Development history

-The project went through three iterations:

-1. **v1.** Single-purpose carcinogenicity analyzer with a FastAPI backend and a separate React-style frontend.
-Removed because the surface area was too narrow for a single safety lens, and CORS and deployment friction made the demo unfriendly.
-2. **v2.** Two analyzers (carcinogenicity + genotoxicity), still split across FastAPI and frontend.
-Removed because the two lenses overlapped heavily and operating two services for a hackathon-scale app was overkill.
-3. **v2.1 (current).** Restructured to four orthogonal analyzers (allergens, endocrine, pregnancy, environmental) covering both topical and dietary exposures.
-Frontend and backend merged into a single Streamlit process.
-Vision OCR factored into its own utility tab so one extraction drives multiple analyses.

-Throughout, the goal was to keep regulatory provenance visible: every finding lets the user audit which standard or clinical reference drove the flag.
-The system prompts in `backend/analyzers/*.py` encode those references explicitly.

----